schmarion/buzz-el/docs/dev_doc.md

 ## Some notes about the project philosophy:

-The relies on the spaCy NLP Python library and aim at being integrated into a spaCy project.
+The projet relies on the spaCy NLP python library and aims at being integrated into a spaCy project.

 At minimum the entity linker should be provided as a spaCy pipe.

 ### Knowledge Graph